Friday, July 26, 2019

 She went to the cutting table and told the lady who was cutting fabric how much she wanted.
 She told the lady she already had thread and hook-and-loop tape for the dress.
 All she needed was the fabric.

-The lady cut and folded the fabric neatly and handed them to Veronika.
+While Veronika watched, the lady cut and folded the fabric neatly.

 Another person was taking money and credit cards.
 The Writer let Veronika use her credit card for the fabric.
 The lady who took the money had to speak to Veronika several times when she was done with the card.
 Veronika couldn't stop looking at all the quilts hanging in the shop and all the fabrics everywhere.